UK service firms defy Brexit, put BoE on spot over rates

 Britain's trade deficit weighed on growth, posing its biggest drag on GDP since late 2013.

-The current account deficit widened in the second quarter -but by less than expected by economists - to 28.7 billion pounds, or 5.9 percent of GDP, the widest since the end of 2015.
+The current account deficit widened in the second quarter -but by less than expected by economists - to 28.7 billion pounds ($37.2 billion), or 5.9 percent of GDP, the widest since the end of 2015.

 British business investment grew by a stronger than previously estimated 1.0 percent from the first quarter, defying earlier expectations that nervousness about the referendum would weigh on companies' spending plans.